 You can do this by providing Career Transition Services so that employees who are transitioned are provided necessary tools to help them be successful going forward.
 This strategy not only helps employees who are leaving the company, but it helps keep the company’s reputation from suffering.
 Word of mouth, social media and company review sites are known to spread bad news just as fast as good.
 And negative comments, even if they aren’t accurate, can prevent people from working for or doing business with your company in the future.

 Ulliance helps companies plan for a layoff announcement to employees to ensure managers are prepared.
 The objective is for managers to appropriately interact with those losing their jobs and those who remain with the company.
-As a result, employees directly affected by the layoffs can participate in career transition workshops that focus on important re-employment skills and adjusting to the significant change.
+As a result, employees directly affected by the layoffs can participate in career transition programs that focus on providing the skills and resources needed in order to adjust to this significant change.